 If the amount that your child sleeps and nurses at night isn’t a major problem for you, then there’s no reason to try to change anything.
 You are NOT doing a bad thing by nursing on cue; you are doing a wonderful thing for your baby.
 When you comfort baby at night, you are not teaching her a bad habit: you are teaching her that you are there for her when she needs you — Is security a bad habit?

 It is common for breastfed babies to not sleep through the night for a long period of time.
 On the other hand, some breastfed babies start sleeping through the night when a few months old.

 Your baby will begin to comfort herself and to sleep for longer stretches at her own developmental pace.
 If your baby wants to nurse at night, it is because she DOES need this, whether it’s because she is hungry or because she wants to be close to mom.
-Sleeping through the night is a developmental milestone (like walking or toilet training) that your baby will reach when she is ready to.
+Beginning to sleep through the night is similar to a developmental milestone (like walking or toilet training) that your baby will reach when she is ready.
 Trying to force baby to reach this before her time may result in other problems later on.